aaronpriven/Array-2D-pm/README.md

 ## WARNINGS

-- Tab character found in array during Array::2D->tsv; converted to visible symbol
+- Tab character found converting to tab-separated values.
+Replaced with REPLACEMENT CHARACTER
-- Line feed character found in array during Array::2D->tsv; converted to visible symbol
+- Line feed character found assembling tab-separated values.
+Replaced with REPLACEMENT CHARACTER
-- Carriage return character found in array during Array::2D->tsv; converted to visible symbol

     An invalid character for TSV data was found in the array when creating TSV data.
-It was converted to the Unicode visible symbol for that character, but this warning was issued.
+It was replaced with the Unicode REPLACEMENT CHARACTER (U+FFFD).

 # TO DO